awesomephant/untitled-coding-workshop/chapters/hello-world.md

 git commit -m "[Describe the changes you made]"
 ```

 This will generate a new commit containing the files we added in the previous step, and associate it with a message.
-For this exercise, a short message like *Added drawing* is enough.
+For this exercise, a short message like *Add drawing* is enough.

 ```bash
 git push